open-telemetry/opentelemetry-specification/specification/compatibility/opencensus.md

 > The overridding philosophy for compatibility is that OpenCensus instrumented
 > libraries and applications need make *no change* to their API usage in order
 > to use OpenTelemetry.
 All changes should be solely configuration / setup.

 ## Goals

-OpenTelemetry<->OpenCensus tracing compatibility has the following goals:
+OpenTelemetry<->OpenCensus compatibility has the following goals:

 1. OpenCensus has no hard dependency on OpenTelemetry
 2. Minimal changes to OpenCensus for implementation